R.A.P. Ferreira: Musical career

 In 2010, Nom de Rap released their first joint mixtape, Greatest Hits Vol. 1.

 Ferreira released his first solo mixtape, I Wish My Brother Rob Was Here, under the Milo name in 2011.
-According to Ferreira, the project was recorded in his bedroom with gear he got over time and he called the quality of the recordings "rubbish."
-The mixtape, which title is a reference to Del the Funky Sapien's I Wish My Brother George Was Here and Ferreira's deceased friend Robert Espinosa.
+According to Ferreira, the project was recorded in his bedroom with gear he got over time and he called the quality of the recordings "rubbish".
+The mixtape's title is a reference to Del the Funky Homosapien's I Wish My Brother George Was Here and Ferreira's deceased friend Robert Espinosa.
 The mixtape got attention from Forbes.

 Milo Takes Baths was released on February 2, 2012.
 Released three months after I Wish My Brother Rob Was Here and was a lot more refined than the mixtape, spending more time crafting it and attempting to stray from the nerdcore lane he had established himself into with his first project.
 The EP was once again praised by Forbes.

 Ferreira released two EPs, Things That Happen at Day and Things That Happen at Night, in January 2013.
 The song "Kenosha, WI" had already been published by Johns Hopkins University Press in a 2012 issue of the journal Postmodern Culture.
-Following the release, Ferreira caught the attention of rapper Nocando and his label Hellfyre Club which included Ferreira's role-models Busdriver and Open Mike Eagle.
-Ferreira had been talking to Busdriver and Open Mike Eagle since 2012 and they had notified Nocando of his presence when he was considering quitting rap music.
+Following the release, Ferreira caught the attention of rapper Nocando and his label Hellfyre Club, which included Ferreira's role-models Busdriver and Open Mike Eagle.
+Ferreira had been talking to Busdriver and Eagle since 2012 and they had notified Nocando of his presence when he was considering quitting rap music.
 He later signed and was taken on his first tour, which had Ferreira going to 25 cities.
 The Cavalcade mixtape followed in July 2013.
 In November 2013, he appeared on Hellfyre Club's compilation Dorner vs. Tookie.
 He released Poplar Grove (or How to Rap with a Hammer) under the moniker Scallops Hotel in November 2013.
 In June 2014, Ferreira moved with his friends Nedarb Nagrom and Safari Al to Los Angeles to be with his label and collective Hellfyre club.
 Upon arriving in the state, the "Moving to LA" tour was commenced, starting in St. Louis and ending in Sacramento.